 Stay connected with all your suppliers.
 Check out Globe myBusiness Postpaid Plans with Unli Calls and Texts to ALL Networks and more data than ever before.
 Want to know more?
 Click here.

 Google Hangouts is a tool to connect your team from anywhere via chat and video meetings.
-It is part G Suite, an online suite of productivity tools.
+It is part Google Workspace (previously known as G Suite), an online suite of productivity tools.
 Work on important reports and presentations together as a team in and out of the office.
-Learn more about G Suite here.
+Learn more about Google Workspace (previously known as G Suite) here.

 Get access to all our exclusive member-only content